sodabrew/puppet-dashboard/README.markdown

         mkdir -p LIBDIR/puppet/reports/

-3. Create a custom report processor file on your Puppet Master by copying the Puppet Dashboard's `lib/puppet/puppet_dashboard.rb` file to `LIBDIR/puppet/reports`.
+3. Create a custom report processor file on your Puppet Master by copying the Puppet Dashboard's `ext/puppet/puppet_dashboard.rb` file to `LIBDIR/puppet/reports`.
 E.g.,

-        cp lib/puppet/puppet_dashboard.rb LIBDIR/puppet/reports
+        cp ext/puppet/puppet_dashboard.rb LIBDIR/puppet/reports

-   *NOTE:* This report processor will assume that your Puppet Dashboard server is running at `localhost` on port `3000`, which is the default if it was started using `script/server`.
-If you need to specify different values, edit the `lib/puppet/puppet_dashboard.rb` file.
+   This report processor will assume that your Puppet Dashboard server is running at `localhost` on port `3000`, which is the default if it was started using `script/server`.
+If you need to specify different values, edit the `ext/puppet/puppet_dashboard.rb` file.

+   *NOTE:* In Puppet Dashboard versions prior to 1.0.3, this file was located at `lib/puppet/puppet_dashboard.rb`

 5. Add a `puppet_dashboard` value to the `reports` setting in the `[puppetmasterd]` section of your `puppet.conf` file, e.g.: